run-x/opta/config/registry/aws/modules/lambda-function.md

 description: Creates a lambda deployment via opta.
 ---

 *NOTE* The lambda module is currently in beta, with only the following functionality.
-Enhanced features and integration with other opta modules will be added in subsequent releases (and expedited as per user need).
+Enhanced features and integrated will be added in subsequent releases (and expedited as per user need).
 Please [reach out to the opta team](https://slack.opta.dev/) for any questions/requests.

 Creates an [AWS Lambda](https://docs.aws.amazon.com/lambda/index.html) deployment via opta from the given zip file plus much more setup.
 Currently, it also handles:

 * Setting up a cloudwatch log group for your function logs